ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 <br/>OR
 * **one-stage control** - by automatically completing the WR, at the completion of SO

-If the organisation **uses two-stage control** the warehouse dispatcher or manager can track which **WRs** are fully executed using the **Warehouse Requisition navigator** using a calculated attribute that has been set up in advance.
+If the organisation **uses two-stage control** the warehouse dispatcher or manager can track which **WRs** are fully executed using the **Warehouse Requisition navigator** that contains a "Is Executed* calculated attribute which has been set up in advance.
 The calculate attribute expressions is added in the end of this topic.
-He can complete the executed document using the bulk function "Change state of selected documents => Completed".
+Then, the executed documents can be completed using the bulk function "Change state of selected documents => Completed" in the same navigator.

-If the organisation uses the **one-stage control**, the WR is completed in step (5).
+If the organisation uses the **one-stage control**, the **WR** is completed in step (5).

 **(5) Once the SO's state is changed to Completed** it generates a **Store Transaction (ST)** using the [LOG0207](https://docs.erp.net/model/generations/LOG0207.html) generation procedure.
 The **ST lines** creation is based on the fulfillment information (quantity, product, lot, variant) of the WMS module, which is contained by the **parent SO's** completed fulfillments.

-The **SO** is also usually completed by the warehouse dispatcher or manager.
-He can track which **SOs** are fully executed by the WMS module using the **Store Orders navigator** using a calculated attribute that has been set up in advance.
+The **SO** is usually completed by the warehouse dispatcher or manager.
+He can track which **SOs** are fully executed by the WMS module using the **Store Orders navigator** that contains a "Is Executed* calculated attribute which has been set up in advance.
 The calculate attribute expressions is added in the end of this topic.

-If you are using
-The **SO** could be completed together with its child **WR**

-Note: The **WR** could be completed may be completed together with the completion of the **SO** using the "Complete with subdocument" function.
-For more information, see step 5.
-The decision whether to use two-stage control (by completing the WR and then completing SO) or one-stage control (by automatically completing the WR, at the completion of SO) is made by the implementer in accordiance with the company's preferences and needs.
+If the organisation **uses two-stage control**, the executed **SOs** are completed using the bulk function "Change state of selected documents => Completed" in the
+**Store Orders navigator**.

+If the organisation uses the **one-stage control**, the executed **SOs** are completed along with their child **WR's** the bulk function "Change state of selected documents => Complete with subdocuments" in the same navigator.

 ### Calculate Attribute Expressions